 I LOVE being part of the Food Network seasonal food blogger gatherings but have not had a chance to participate in a long time.
 Summer is definitely one of my favorite seasons for cooking, and I knew I had to sneak at least one recipe in before we slide into a season of squash and comfort foods.
-Here is our new favorite potato salad for Summer Soiree.
+Here is our new favorite baked potato salad recipe which would be great for any of your summer soirees.

 Potato salad has been on my mind for a few weeks now.
 I blame it from planning a weekend of camping for Lenny’s birthday.
 I had hopes of making a big batch, and bringing it along but last minute I decided to wait.
 As soon as we got home, I got back in the kitchen and whipped up a batch.